 If you suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Lincoln Electric History

-Lincoln Electric was created in 1895 when owner John C. Lincoln invested a mere $200 to create the company.
+Lincoln Electric was created in 1895 when owner John C. Lincoln invested $200 to create the company.
 Lincoln used his own design of electric motors as the primary product when the company opened.

-During the next 20 years, the company’s growth continued to expand, and their welding production surpassed their motor production.
+During the next 20 years, the company’s growth continued to expand, and its welding production surpassed their motor production.
 In turn, welding became the primary focus of Lincoln Electric.

-By the 1990s, Lincoln Electric reached global heights, and opened an electrode plant in Shanghai, China.
-The company also acquired several different companies and brands, including Essen, Germany’s Uhrhan & Schwill and 50% stake in the Turkish-based company, AS Kaynack.
+By the 1990s, Lincoln Electric reached global heights and opened an electrode plant in Shanghai, China.
+The company also acquired several different companies and brands, including Essen, Germany’s Uhrhan & Schwill, and a 50% stake in the Turkish-based company, ASKaynak.

 Although the company won a lot of their asbestos-related lawsuits, the losses resulted in multi-million dollar verdicts for plaintiffs who developed asbestos-related illnesses due to Lincoln Electric products.

 Lincoln Electric Lawsuits

-However, the statement failed to indicate a 2003 trial against the company that ended in an over $6 million verdict for the plaintiffs.
+However, the statement failed to report a 2003 trial against the company that ended in an over $6 million verdict for the plaintiffs.

-According to court documents, two former Lincoln Electric employees, Angel Gomez and Daniel Tucker, worked for numerous years around the company’s welding rod, which contained high 5% to 15% asbestos.
+Per court documents, two former Lincoln Electric employees, Angel Gomez and Daniel Tucker, worked for numerous years around the company’s welding rod, which contained a high 5% to 15% asbestos.